pivotal-cf/pivnet-resource/README.md

   If multiple files are matched, they are all downloaded.

-  - The globs match on the actual *file names*, not the display names in Pivotal Network.
+  - The globs match on the actual *file names*, not the display names in Tanzu Network.
 This is to provide a more consistent experience between uploading and downloading files.